nextflow-io/nextflow/docs/install.md

 ## Standalone distribution

-Nextflow has a set of {ref}`core plugins <plugins-core>` which are downloaded at runtime by default.
-There is also a standalone distribution (i.e. the `dist` distribution) which comes pre-packaged with all core plugins.
+The Nextflow standalone distribution (i.e. the `dist` distribution) consists of self-contained `nextflow` executable file that includes all the application dependencies for core functionalities, and it can run without downloading third parties libraries.
 This distribution is mainly useful for offline environments.

+Note however the support for cloud services e.g. AWS, Seqera Platform, Wave, etc. still require the download of the corresponding Nextflow plugins.

 The installer for the `dist` distribution can be found on the [GitHub releases page](https://github.com/nextflow-io/nextflow/releases), under the "Assets" section for a specific release.
 The installation procedure is the same as for the standard distribution, only using this URL instead of `https://get.nextflow.io`: